Natural Fiber Rugs

 Amy

-1. Sandy Henderson says:
+1. Sandy Pharr says:

 Seagrass comes with a polyurethane backing which is non skid.
 Sometimes with humid conditions it will stick to the floor when the rug is moved or turned.
 We use a thin nonskid pad called Nomuv.
 Any non skid pad will work as long as it is thin.

-What about seams on a larger (16 x18) Seagrams area rug?
+7. What about seams on a larger (16 x18) Seagrams area rug?

-1. Sandy Henderson says:
+1. Sandy Pharr says:

 We do not seam seagrass, neither do any of the mills that we work with.
 There are carpet installers that will seam seagrass.
 You will need to look for them though.
 They ususally seam two selvage edges together.
 You will see the seam, but it shouldn’t ravel like a cut edge.
 Good Luch and thanks for the inquiry.